top of page

 Strategically Planning for Future Sprints and Pioneering MVPs for the Inaugural Launch

-We created a user-friendly portal for merchants with essential e-commerce management features and a customizable pay widget to add to their e-commerce page, allowing consumers to quickly and easily pay for their items with alternative methods.
+We created a user-friendly portal for merchants with essential e-commerce management features and a customizable payment widget that can be added to their e-commerce pages, enabling consumers to pay for their items quickly and easily via alternative methods.

 Desktop Merchant Portal & Pay Widget

-We developed proto-personas and empathy maps for investor presentations to align with potential merchant users' needs.
+We developed proto-personas and empathy maps for investor presentations to align with the needs of potential merchant users.

 Proto-Personas & Empathy Maps